Dear Friends,

 The paltry percentage of VC investments in women founders is skewed heavily by large, later stage deals.
 Considering that the average seed-to-exit life cycle is seven to eight years, we need the continued progression of women founders in the entire life cycle of funding!

-4. More successes, to beget more success.
+4. More successes beget more success.

 Since our founding in 2016, we’ve bet on the potential of women-led businesses to become wildly successful and produce outsized returns — and to create a new crop of women founders with capital that they put back into the VC ecosystem.
 This will attract the attention of more investors.
 Perhaps then, the VC industry as a whole will wake up and realize the incredible opportunities they’ve been missing out on.